soklet/soklet/README.md

   // For any parameter type that Soklet does not recognize, it will ask the
   // configured InstanceProvider to vend an instance.
 This is particularly
   // useful if your application is built using Dependency Injection.
+  //
+  // Here, MyExampleJsonParser and MyExampleBackend are hypothetical types
+  // in your application.
   @POST("/another/example/post")
   public Response formPost(Request request,
                            @RequestBody String requestBody,